id-mustafa/id-mustafa/README.md

 - Hot take, my top full stack framework is NextJS.
 (Hear me out...I know it sucks for large-scale full stack projects but give me this + Tailwind CSS and I'll give you back a professional website within 2 hours tops).
 - My top backend frameworks are FastAPI, SQLModel.
 - Hate configuring dev environments but surprisingly good at suffering through the process.
-I'm a Docker and OS dork...unfortunately.

 #### Current Weaknesses